 Practice Good Posture

-Proper posture protects your shoulder, hip, and knee joints.
-To practice good posture when you lift, keep your back straight, separate your feet to widen your base, and bend at your knees and hips, not your waist.
+It protects your shoulder, hip, and knee joints.
+When you lift, keep your back straight, your feet wide apart, and bend at your knees and hips, not your waist.

-When seated, rest your feet flat on the floor and keep your knees and hips bent at a 90-degree angle.
+When you're in a chair, rest your feet flat on the floor and keep your knees and hips bent at a 90-degree angle.
 Sit upright and lift your chest.
-Imagine a string tied to the second button of your shirt or blouse going straight up toward the ceiling.

-Although there is no specific diet to ease rheumatoid arthritis or keep joints strong, some nutrients may have positive, protective effects:
+Although there's no specific diet to ease rheumatoid arthritis, some nutrients may help protect your joints.

-Calcium and vitamin D. Many people with RA don't get enough calcium and vitamin D. Both are important for strong bones, which you need for healthy joints.
-They also help hold off osteoporosis, which also becomes more likely when you have RA.
-Most adults need 1,000-1,200 milligrams of calcium a day and 600-800 international units of vitamin D daily.
+Calcium and vitamin D. Many people with RA don't get enough of these nutrients.
+Both are important for strong bones and healthy joints.
+They also help hold off osteoporosis, which becomes more likely when you have RA.
+Most adults need 1,000-1,200 milligrams of calcium and 600-800 international units of vitamin D each day.